The death of Maine’s greatest legend, Chamberlain

 He is the best known and most respected hero in Maine’s illustrious history.
 From his exemplary service in the American Civil War to his courageous defense of Maine in 1880, he was an accomplished man of courage and determination.
 His death 111 years ago this week, was “a personal loss to every citizen of Maine.”

 On Tuesday, Feb.
-24th of 1914, 85-year-old Joshua Lawrence Chamberlain, “the hero of Little Round Top,” closed his eyes for the last time at his Portland home.
+24, 1914, 85-year-old Joshua Lawrence Chamberlain, “the hero of Little Round Top,” closed his eyes for the last time at his Portland home.

 Wounded six times in battle during the American Civil War, Chamberlain had been in poor health for many years, still suffering with near-fatal wounds sustained at the siege of Petersburg in 1864.